Gastronationalism: Hummus

-Hummus is argued over by Israel, Palestine, and Lebanon.
+Hummus is argued over by Israel, Palestine, Syria, and Lebanon.
 The disagreement is sometimes referred to as the "hummus wars".
 The hummus wars also refers to the creation by Sabra, a US food company, of "the world's largest hummus plate" as a marketing event.
 Israeli company Osem responded with a larger hummus plate, and soon was followed by a group of Lebanese chefs working with the Association of Lebanese Industrialists's campaign "Hands Off Our Dishes", which claimed hummus as Lebanese and objected to the marketing of the dish as Israeli.
 Fadi Abboud, then president of ALI and later tourism minister for the country, threatened legal action against Israel for marketing hummus and other commercial food products as Israeli.
 A series of record-breaking hummus plates followed from various middle eastern countries.
 Abboud characterized the hummus wars as being not about just hummus but about "the organized theft carried out by Israel" in connection to the culture of the entire Arab region.

+Various academic theories argue the dish has its origins in Turkey, Syria, Lebanon, or Egypt.
+However, the earliest mention of Hummus comes from a 13th-century cookbook written by the Syrian historian Ibn al-Adim.
+The strongest evidence currently points to Syria as the origin of Hummus.

+Jollof rice

+West African countries typically have at least one variant form of jollof rice, with Ghana, Nigeria, Sierra Leone, Liberia and Cameroon particularly competitive as to which country makes the best jollof.
+In the mid-2010s this expanded into the "Jollof Wars".

+The rivalry is especially prominent between Nigeria and Ghana.
+In 2016 Sister Deborah released "Ghana Jollof", which denigrated the Nigerian version and Nigerians for being proud of their version.
+Soon after, a physical fight over insufficient jollof supplies at a Ghanaian political rally sparked delighted mockings of Ghanaians by Nigerians.

+Of particular sensitivity in jollof-making communities is the inclusion of non-traditional ingredients, which are defined country to country and are seen as making the jollof inauthentic.
+In 2014 a recipe released by Jamie Oliver that included cherry tomatoes, coriander, lemon, and parsley, none of which are used in any traditional recipe, caused outraged reactions to the point Oliver's team had to issue a statement.